danielhoherd/homepass/README.md

 [![Join the chat at https://gitter.im/danielhoherd/homepass](https://badges.gitter.im/danielhoherd/homepass.svg)](https://gitter.im/danielhoherd/homepass?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# Notice about Firmware 11.1 September 2016

+As of firmware 11.1 and September 2016, only the attwifi SSID's in this list are the only ones that work.
+I've left the old ones in, but the default settings will only select the attwifi SSID's from the list.

 # Purpose

 This repo is meant to unify a lot of the fragmented Nintendo 3DS Homepass resources.
 Primarily it is host of a large list of Homepass Access Points, but contains additional software resources.

 Please fork this repo, modify it and submit a pull request if you want to add to it.
 If you're not sure what this means, it's easier than you think!
 Create a Github account, navigate to this repository, find the file you want to edit and click "edit this file", then step through the screens.

 # TODO:

 - Make a csv tender that validates, removes duplicate MAC,SSID pairs, and adds `NZ@McD1` for all `attwifi` entries

 # Resources

 - [Homepass.info](http://homepass.info) - The widely referenced community resource spreadsheet.
 - [SpillPass Pi](http://www.spillmonkey.com/?page_id=5) - Raspberry Pi homepass that was inspirational for some of the software here.
 - [relaymyhome](https://github.com/taintedzodiac/relaymyhome) - OS X homepass software that has worked well for several years and has several contributors with several forks.